mephas/mephas/README.md

 #### Load the package

-Before open the applications, we need to load the package "mephas.tools" and "mephas"
+Before open the applications, we need to load the package "mephas" together with "mephas.tools"

-    > library(mephas.tools)
     > library(mephas)

 Then, you can open the applications as follows.